lightbug-io/docs/devices/api/headers.md

 ## 3: Response Message ID

 This message is responding to a previous message with the specified message ID.

+Should be the same message ID and type as the message being responded to.

 ## 4: Message Status